elastic/apm-agent-rum-js/CONTRIBUTING.md

 $ npm run lint
 ```

-To fix formatting and other auto-fixable eslint errors,
+To fix formatting and other auto-fixable eslint errors:

 ```
 $ npm run format